Cost to Stain a Fence

 Fence Staining Prices

-Below is a table with the average cost and timeframe for a contractor to stain a fence:
+Below is a table with the typical cost and timeframe for a contractor to stain average and larger-sized fences, depending on the height of the panels and the type of stain used:

 Supply Costs Only

 If you're taking this on as a DIY project, then you'll need to check out the various supply costs of materials and equipment for the job.
-This can differ depending on the size, quality and type of fence you're after.
+This can differ depending on the size and type of fence you're staining, and the type of fence stain and other painting equipment you use.

-Below is a table with the average cost of all the supplies needed for staining a fence and their individual costs:
+Below is a table with the average costs for the most common supplies needed for staining a typical wooden garden fence:

 Labour Costs and Timescales